 Lauterbrunnen is a busy little place; very much at the heart of its branch of the Lütschinen valley.
-At its centre is the railway station, a modern steel and glass structure with a large multi-story car park tucked discreetly behind it in the valley below, for it is from here that the public transport links to the car-free villages of Wengen and Mürren radiate, as well as buses to some of the smaller villages.
+At its centre is the railway station, a modern steel and glass structure with a large multi-storey car park tucked discreetly behind it in the valley below.
+From here the public transport links to the car-free villages of Wengen and Mürren radiate, as well as buses to some of the smaller villages.

 The Church and the Staubbachfälle

 Standing on the station one interesting side effect of the geography is that this is one of the few places where you can get an idea of what the old country goods yards must have felt like.